 Feature Comparison – Let’s Dive into the Details

-To know which salon management software is best for your business, we must ensure the features your business requires are available and work how you want them to work.
+To determine which salon management software is best for your business, we must ensure that your business’s required features are available and work as you want.

 Thus, in this section, we’re diving deep into platform features.

 First, you’ll get an overview of salon software features and supported integrations.
-We’ll then double-click on each core feature with a side-by-side feature comparison.
+We’ll then look in-depth at each core feature with a side-by-side feature comparison.

 Features Compared

-Below is an overview of how rich in features each system is across the core salon software feature categories.
+Below is an overview of how comprehensive each software platform is across core salon software feature categories.

 Calendar